It's 92 degrees at our place today. More than a little un-seasonal for the last week of September, here in Maine!

 However, if you're making this recipe and don't have your own dried fruit that you want to use, let me suggest my favorite alternative...freeze dried fruit.

-Aside from the fact that sulfur dioxide isn’t generally used as a preservative in freeze-dried fruits, while it commonly IS in regular dried fruit, I think the texture of freeze-dried fruits in chocolate is pretty heavenly.
-So if I didn’t have an abundance of my own dried peaches, I might opt for something like these.
+Aside from the fact that sulfur dioxide isn't generally used as a preservative in freeze-dried fruits, while it commonly IS in regular dried fruit, I think the texture of freeze-dried fruits in chocolate is pretty heavenly.
+So if I didn't have an abundance of my own dried peaches, I might opt for some organic freeze-dried peaches, pears, or other fruit.

 And a quick word about chocolate.
 You might have noticed that I linked to Theo chocolate up there.